freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/project-euler/problem-176-right-angled-triangles-that-share-a-cathetus/index.md

 ---
-title: Problem 176: Right-angled triangles that share a cathetus
+title: Right-angled triangles that share a cathetus
 ---
 ## Problem 176: Right-angled triangles that share a cathetus